M/S Estonia - the German Experts' Report

 The report is a long document of 41 chapters.
 It disproves everything of the official investigation report and is thus an amazing document.

-All official factual information of the accident - the vessel, operations aboard, the circumstances of the voyage, summary of testimonies aboard, the rescue operation and observations after the accident - is shown to be false by the Germans!
+All official factual information of the accident by the Joint Accident Investigation Commission (JAIC) - the vessel, operations aboard, the circumstances of the voyage, summary of testimonies aboard, the rescue operation and observations after the accident - is shown to be false by the Germans!

 Furthermore all published analysis and evaluation of the accident - overview of separate investigations, development of the accident, ownership and operating arrangements, strength evaluation of the visor and the ramp attachment, analysis of the evacuation, the rescue operation and compliance with collision bulkhead requirements - are shown to be incorrect.

-The exact cause of the accident is not given by the Germans - that the ship was not seaworthy is nevertheless shown clearly - the visor was damaged prior the departure, the ramp was leaking, there was water on the car deck in severe weather, which was flushed out through the open aft ramp, etc.
+The exact cause of the accident is therefore not given by the Germans.
+That the ship was not seaworthy is nevertheless shown clearly - the visor was damaged prior the departure, the ramp was leaking, there was water on the car deck in severe weather, which was flushed out through the open aft ramp, etc.

 But why the ship didn't capsize and float upside down is not explained.
 The Germans believe that ferries with intact hulls just sinks, when you put water in the superstructure.
 They have not studied basic damage stability and Archimedes principle.

 It is convincingly shown that all crew members lied about what happened aboard.
-According to the three survivors in the engine control room, they escaped 8-15 minutes after the first incident - the listing - occurred by either climbing through the casing or taking the crew stair case to deck no. 8.
+According to the three survivors in the engine control room, they escaped 8-15 minutes after the first incident - the sudden isting - occurred by either climbing through the casing or taking the crew stair case to deck no. 8.
 Unfortunately the German report does not show that these escape routes are impossible, when the ship is listing >40° as was the case when they escaped.
 In both cases you had to open a closed watertight door and enter and cross the engine room and in the last case you had to go further aft to reach the stairs.
+Why the Germans cannot say that the engine crew observed the hull leakage below water line - there was water in the engine room! - and then escaped to deck #7 and their own cabins and alerted the complete engine crew that ... survived.
+The Germans know that the engine crew lie about having watched a leaking ramp for several minutes before the sudden listing took place.

 It is also shown by the Germans that the visor was found adjacent to the wreck.
 According to the JAIC the visor fell off 1560 metres West of the wreck and was rammed by the bulbous bow in 14 knots speed resulting in a big indent in the visor.
 The JAIC states that blue underwater paint can be seen in the visor buckle.
-However, as you would have expected traces of red and brown anti-corrosive paint and probably pink and plum (not blue) anti-fouling paint in the buckle instead, if it had been hit by the bulbous bow, the Germans could easily have shown that the visor was never struck by the bulbous bow.
-Anyway, the Germans do not even query the strange visor position 1560 metres West of the wreck.
+However, as you would have expected traces of red and brown anti-corrosive paint and probably pink and plum (not blue) anti-fouling paint in the buckle instead, if it had been hit by the bulbous bow, the Germans could easily have shown that the visor was never struck by the bulbous bow at all.
+Anyway, the Germans do not even query the strange visor position 1560 metres West of the wreck (and that the ship then turned 180° port to sink 1560 meters East of the visor..
 Every official information about the accident seems to be manipulated by the JAIC.
 The manipulations started early, e.g. by the Finnish head, Mr. Kari Lehtola, giving the media on 30 September 1994 a false wreck position - the wreck was 'isolated' by Lehtola 2100 meter Northeast of the real wreck position, etc., etc.

 The German report is a strong incentive to have the official investigation re-opened.
 This would benefit the international work for safety at sea.